-- Array: Click the drop-down menu to select the array on which you want to create the volume. - Name: Enter the name you want to give the volume.
+Array: Click the drop-down menu to select the array on which you want to create the volume.

+- Name: Enter the name you want to give the volume.
 The volume name must consist of at least one alphanumeric character, must begin with a letter, but cannot contain any spaces. - Size: Enter the size for the volume, and then select the unit from the dropdown menu.
 The final size of the shared volume is less than the size you enter in this field due to filesystem overhead.
 The minimum volume size is 32 MB.
 Volume sizes are rounded down to the nearest 32 MB increment.

-NOTE: Once the volume is created, you can expand the volume but you cannot reduce its size.
+NOTE Once you create the volume, you can expand it but you cannot reduce its size.

-STEP 3 To encrypt the volume, select Encrypted.
-To create an unencrypted volume, go to step 6.
+To encrypt the volume, select Encrypted.
+To create an unencrypted volume, go to STEP 3 step 6.

-NOTE: You can encrypt the volume only when the volume is first created.
-After a volume is created, you cannot change whether it is encrypted or unencrypted.
-File transfer performance to encrypted volumes is generally lower than to non-encrypted volumes.
+NOTE You can encrypt the volume only when the volume is first created.
+After you create a volume, you cannot change whether it is encrypted or unencrypted to The file transfer performance for encrypted volumes is generally lower than for nonencrypted volumes.

 STEP 4 Enter a password in the Password field.

 The password must be entered to unlock an encrypted volume when the NSS is started up following a power interruption, shutdown, or rebooted, or, if the volume was manually locked through the NSS configuration interface.
-The password can be any alphanumeric characters (with the exception of the ";" I", and "&").
+The password can be any alphanumeric characters (with the exception of the ";" |", and "&").
 It cannot contain any spaces and must be a minimum of one character (no maximum).

-CAUTION: Because you need the password to decrypt a locked volume, keep a secure backup of the password to ensure that it is accessible when required.
+CAUTION Because you need the password to decrypt a locked volume, keep a secure backup of the password to ensure that it is accessible when required.
 There is no way to unlock the volume without the password.
-(If the password is forgotten, the only way to unlock the volume is if a known password was saved in a configuration file.
+(If you forget the password, the only way to unlock the volume is if a known password was saved in a configuration file.
 You can then restore the configuration, and then use that password to unlock the volume.
-See Restoring the Configuration for help on this.)
+See "Restoring a Configuration File" on page 62.

-- STEP 5 Re-enter the password in the Confirm Password field. - STEP 6 Click Add.
+- Re-enter the password in the Confirm Password field.
+STEP 5 - STEP 6 Click Add.